dji-sdk/Mobile-SDK-Doc/source/application-development-workflow/workflow-deploy.md

 ##### 2. Developer Submits the MFi Program Application Form to DJI

-Login into the **User Center** at <a href="http://developer.dji.com" target="_blank"> http://developer.dji.com </a> and complete the MFi Program Application Form for the specific application to be released.
+Login into the **Developer Center** at <a href="http://developer.dji.com" target="_blank"> http://developer.dji.com </a> and complete the MFi Program Application Form for the specific application to be released.

 ![graph](../images/application-development-workflow/MFiApplicationForm.png)